wireapp/wire-emails/README.md

 ## For Designers

 * Find and edit the template in [`src/pages`](https://github.com/wireapp/wire-emails/tree/master/src/pages) and commit your changes to `master`.
-* After 2-3 minutes, the files in the [`dist`](https://github.com/wireapp/wire-emails/tree/master/dist) folder will be automatically re-built.
+* After 2-3 minutes, Otto will re-build the files in the [`dist`](https://github.com/wireapp/wire-emails/tree/master/dist) folder.

-If the files are not updated automatically with the `Auto build` commit message, check the [commit list](https://github.com/wireapp/wire-emails/commits/master) for possible errors.
+If the files are not updated Otto-matically with the `Otto build` commit message, check the [commit list](https://github.com/wireapp/wire-emails/commits/master) for possible errors.

 To update shared text modules like headers, footers or signatures, edit the corresponding files in the [`src/partials`](https://github.com/wireapp/wire-emails/tree/master/src/partials) folder.